UN-OCHA/local-reverse-proxy/new-site-template/setup-notes.md

 For example under `/srv/PROJECT` on linux or `/Users/USERNAME/srv/ PROJECT` on macOS when using docker for mac.

+Using `/srv` is useful to prevent confusion with the `SITEREPODIR` which is where you will be making changes to the code.

 Create a `BASEDIR` directory for the project and specify its path in `env/local/.env` — that path is marked by `${BASEDIR}` in the next set of commands.